JonathanGreenfield/SolarTracker/README.md

 that easy with 3d printed parts unless I apply large factors of safety.
 Considering this was still a prototype and I really only needed experimental data it didnt need to look pretty--only function properly.

+**Will Continue adding and editing as time permits, I am a student afterall.